 An affinity diagram gives you a better understanding of your customer’s needs.
 This research process will help you arrange your user interviews and market research to pinpoint areas that need improvement and create a plan.

 Ready for your first affinity map?

-Register for your free UXtweak account and create affinity maps with our free card sorting tool!
+Gather those sticky notes and pens out, or try our online tool that can make your affinity mapping session easier.
+Register for your free UXtweak account and create affinity maps with our free card-sorting tool!